waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # XII.
 Procedural Lessons & Corrections
 - **Dead End Definition Correction (Turn 185787):** I incorrectly identified an area with 4 reachable warps as a 'dead end'.
 A true dead end has only one or zero exits.
 An area with multiple exits is a pathway, not a dead end.
 This distinction is critical for accurate navigation and validation checks.

+# XIII.
+Tile Mechanics (Addendum)
+- **water**: Requires Surf to cross.
+- **cuttable**: Requires Cut to pass; may respawn.

+# XIV.
+Agent & Tool Development (New Concepts)
+- **`dungeon_navigator` (Agent Concept):** An agent designed for complex, multi-floor dungeons.
+It would analyze connections between map IDs to plan routes, identify key items or puzzles blocking paths across floors, and avoid getting stuck in loops that a single-map navigator might fall into.